 Yes, if reported quickly, recovery is possible.

-Yes, never share your UPI PIN with anyone.
+Yes, you should never share your UPI PIN with anyone.

-Can I file a police complaint for UPI fraud?
+Can I file police complaint for UPI fraud?

 How long does refund take?